anillava1999/Stock-Sentimental-Analysis-Classifier/README.md

 # Stock-Sentimental-Analysis-Classifier
-Classify the stcok market with help of news headlines
+Classify the stock market with help of news headlines

 ## Table of Content
   * Demo